MHCommunity/mousehunt-improved/README.md

   - Updates font sizes and colors to be more readable for Gangs Caught and Fool's Gold amount.
 - Fiery Warpath
   - Makes the wave number more clear.
-  - Better highlighting of current target.
+  - Better highlighting of the current target.
   - Cleaner tooltips.
   - Smoother streak guage.
-  - Larger power type icons.
+  - Larger power-type icons.
   - Larger artillery strike quantity font size.
 - Floating Islands
   - Adds countdown to the boss.
-  - Adds glore progress to next upgrade.
+  - Adds glore progress to the next upgrade.
   - Improves Bottled Wind selector.
   - Updates the font sizes and HUD alignment to be a bit more readable.
   - Makes your airship bigger.